pkmishra/node-perfectapi/readme.md

  - It's a little new.
 You may want to wait for it to stabilize a bit.
  - If your API is primarily a simple data access layer, then you may be better off using another library that specializes in data access.
  - You want control over what your API looks like.
 (PerfectAPI sacrifices some of your design freedom in order to promote a consistent API model).
  - You want a human-friendly REST interface.
-The PerfectAPI REST interface is not friendly to humans.
+The PerfectAPI JSONP+WebSocket interface is not friendly to humans.
 We balance that loss by providing both command-line and native programmatic access to your API from many popular programming languages.

 Install
 -------